-Productions that contain embodied/realized moments of shooting, extreme physical violence, sexual assault, sexual acts, suicide or attempted suicide, nudity, mental illness, and/or physical intimacy other than hugging/embracing or closed-mouth kissing must indicate so in the audition notice and make available a copy of the script for auditioners to read/review at least one week before auditions.
+Productions that contain shooting, extreme physical violence, sexual assault, sexual acts, suicide or attempted suicide, nudity, mental illness, and/or physical intimacy other than hugging or closed-mouth kissing must indicate so in the audition notice and make available a copy of the script for auditioners to read/review at least one week before auditions.
 Performers should be provided an opportunity to ask questions about these actions and have an option to withdraw from consideration for that character before the audition process is complete.